puppetlabs/puppet-docs/source/pe/3.2/deploy_nonroot-agent.markdown

 #### Install and Configure a Monolithic Master

 The platform team starts by having a root (i.e., privileged) user install and configure a monolithic PE master with orchestration disabled.
-(To learn more about installing PE, refer to Installing Puppet Enterprise in the PE user’s manual.)
+(To learn more about installing PE, refer to [Installing Puppet Enterprise](../pe/latest/install_basic.html).)

 Disabling orchestration is done by automating the install with an [answers file](../pe/latest/install_automated.html).
 Once you have [downloaded the appropriate tarball](http://info.puppetlabs.com/download-pe.html) for your hardware onto the node you’ll be using for the master, generate an answers file by doing a dry-run of the installer with `puppet-enterprise-installer -s puppet_answers.txt`.
 It is not necessary to install the optional cloud provisioner, but you can if you wish.